 The eastern part of the castle consisted of a southeast building, erected nearby a lime kiln, needed as a mortar during construction.
 Probably the tower-like building was supposed to have at least three floors, judging by the chutes from three latrines, but it probably was never completed.
 The latrines flowed into the vaulted canal below the building, and further toilets were provided by a polygonal turret at the north end of the east wing.
 The latter building provided living quarters for guests on the first floor, and a ground floor for economic use.
 Judging by the fireplace and oven, there was a kitchen or bakery in it.
 The upper chambers had to have high living comfort: fireplace heating, a discreet passage to the latrines and decorative windows with trefoil and quatrefoil finials.
 At the end of the 15th century, the next, highest floor was added in the northern part of the east range by lowering the first floor.
 The southern part of the east range may have never been completed, as was the southeast tower.

-On the west side of the hall, there was an above-mentioned tower-like building on the rectangular plan, housing the private chamber of the castle’s lord (solar).
+On the west side of the hall, there was an above-mentioned tower-like building of dimensions 10.5 x 7.5 meters, built on the rectangular plan, housing the private chamber of the castle’s lord (solar).
 The distinguishing feature of this upper storey was the large northern window with side benches in the niche and another similar window facing east to the castle courtyard.
 The room was heated by a fireplace, and a small portal in the corner led to a long, narrow passage in the thickness of the wall, finished with a latrine from the west.
 This passage also provided a connection to the room over the gate passage.
 The lower room lit by three small windows housed a pantry (cellar).
 In the 15th century it was separated by an internal wall into two rooms.

 The castle has survived in the form of a ruin with the preserved northern part.
 It consists of a great hall building, a fifteenth-century porch, range with private chambers (solar) and two corner turrets.
 The monument is open to visitors from April 1 to October 31 daily from 9.30 to 18.00.